ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 You can also create TypedDict types using a functional syntax:
 `Movie = TypedDict('Movie', {'title': str, 'year': int})`.
 By default, all keys are required, but you can make some optional.
-Initially, you could specify `total=False` on the TypedDict to make all keys optional.
+Initially, you could specify `total=False` on the `TypedDict` to make all keys optional.
-Later, PEP 655 (Python 3.11) introduced `Required` and `NotRequired` markers to allow fine-grained control: you can mark individual keys as optional in an otherwise total TypedDict.
+Later, PEP 655 (Python 3.11) introduced `Required` and `NotRequired` markers to allow fine-grained control: you can mark individual keys as optional in an otherwise total `TypedDict`:
-For example:

 ```python
 # example_17.py